General Requirements for Graduation with a Master's Degree

 Final Degree Plan

-Once a final degree plan has been created via DegreeWorks for processing of candidacy, the final degree plan cannot be changed during the semester of candidacy without the graduate dean’s review and written permission.
+All graduate and doctoral programs will have a scribed degree plan for processing of candidacy.
+The final degree plan cannot be changed during the semester of candidacy without the graduate dean’s review and written permission.

 Comprehensive Examination(s)